 Although iron is a necessary transitional metal that serves various important functions in the body, too much of it or iron in its free form may be harmful.
 Because it can go back and forth between its ferric (Fe3+) and ferrous (Fe2+) ionic states, it may produce reactive oxygen species via Haiber weiss and Fenton chemistry1, 2, 3.
 This is the primary cause of its toxicity.
-This quality mostly manifests when iron is allowed to exist in its free state, without the classically protecting carrier molecule Transferrin (Tf).
-Non transferrin bound iron (NTBI4) is a common term for this kind of iron.
+This quality mostly manifests when iron is allowed to exist in its free state, that is, without the classically protecting carrier molecule Transferrin (Tf).
+It is common to refer to this kind of iron as "non transferrin bound iron" (NTBI4).
 Nonetheless, it is fundamentally distinct from ferritin and haem and does not include apo-Tf.
 Normally, there wouldn't be any free iron floating about since the concentration of Tf would be high enough to occupy all the iron in the plasma.
-Due to this understanding, the NTBI was firstly checked for and detected in the patients with thalassemia followed by the patients suffering fromhemochromatosis as a simple spill over mechanism.
-However later studies suggest the existence of such free iron in the conditions which are not linked with iron overload
+Due to this understanding, the NTBI was firstly checked for and detected in the patients with thalassemia followed by the patients suffering from hemochromatosis as a simple spill over mechanism5.